mayasharma2110/Keep-Riding/README.md

 * Used chrome developer tools and [responsinator](https://www.responsinator.com/) to check responsiveness on mobile, tablet and laptop devices.
 I also checked the website on my 15 inch laptop, 20 inch monitor and sony smartphone.

-* Used the [w3c validator](validator.w3.org) to validate my html (for all 3 pages of the website) and css code and to check for no errors or warnings.
+* Used the [w3c validator](https://validator.w3.org/) to validate my html (for all 3 pages of the website) to check for no errors or warnings.
+* Used the [jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate my style.css file to check for no errors or warnings.

 * Used [lighthouse](https://developers.google.com/web/tools/lighthouse) in chrome developer tools to check the websites performance in terms of performance, accessibility, best practises and SEO.